 |Indication||First Choice||Alternative||Comments/Special Issues|

-Metronidazole has high frequency of gastrointestinal side effects.
+Metronidazole has a high frequency of GI side effects.
 A pediatric suspension of metronidazole is not commercially available but can be compounded from tablets.
-It is not FDA-approved for the treatment of giardiasis.
+Metronidazole is not FDA-approved for the treatment of giardiasis.